pvslav/portfolio/Python/ETL_3/README.md

 create_schema_and_table()
 ```

 ## Step 4.
-Loading ttansformed data to the database
+Loading transformed data to the database

 This function will load the transformed data to the database.